Smoothed analysis for graph isomorphism: Introduction

-If $np_n\to \infty$, it is not hard to see that whp none of the above exceptions actually occur.
+If $np_n\to \infty$, it is not hard to see that whp none of the above exceptions actually occur (and therefore \cref{thm:automorphisms} generalises the main result in \cite{LM17}, which states that the 2-core has no nontrivial automorphisms in this regime).
 Indeed, in the 2-core, whp: there is no pair of bare paths of the same length between any pair of degree-3 vertices, there are no bare paths from a vertex to itself, and there are no cycle components.
 However, when say $p_n=2/n$, there is a non-negligible probability that each of the aforementioned configurations exist (and that the rooted trees attached to these configurations permit automorphisms of $G$ which permute vertices of $\on{core}_2(G)$): the asymptotic distribution of the numbers of each of these configurations can be described by a sequence of independent Poisson random variables with nonzero means.
 This can be shown by the method of moments (see for example \cite[Section~6.1]{JLR00}); we omit the details.

 \begin{remark} In the independent work of Verbitsky and Zhukovskii mentioned in \cref{rem:independent-work}, they also deduced \cref{thm:automorphisms}.
 They also went on to characterise all the automorphisms of $\on{core}_2(G)$ (not just those induced by automorphisms of $G$); this requires some additional work. \end{remark}